hpcleuven/VscDocumentation/source/compute/portal/ondemand/vscode-server.rst

       If you use VS Code only for developing or editing code (or any generic ASCII file), it is strongly recommended to use a single core on the :ref:`wICE interactive partition <wice hardware>`.
-For testing, debugging and eventually executing your code, you may request resources from any other relevant partitions.
+For testing, debugging and eventually executing your code, you may request resources from any other relevant partition, as long as you remember that these resources are meant for intensive loads.
+So, limit interactive usage on these partitions to not waste compute cycles that someone else might be waiting for.

    .. tab-item:: VUB
       :sync: vub